Top 10 Cooling Essential Oils (+ Recipes)

 5 Cooling essential oil recipes to beat the heat

-When the heat turns up, keep cool naturally by making these 5 DIY blends including the 10 oils listed previously.
+When the heat turns up, stay cool naturally by making these 5 DIY essential oil blends including the 10 cooling essential oils listed previously.

 This is a cooling moisturizing body butter that can nourish your skin while keeping it cool.
+With cooling peppermint essential oil and jojoba carrier oil, its fresh, bright citrus aroma is perfect for summer!
 Apply it after your morning shower before you go about your day.
-Its fresh, bright citrus aroma is perfect for summer!

 Spritz your neck, face, shoulders, and wherever you’d like with this refreshing blend of cooling essential oils in aloe vera gel.
-Keep it with you if you’re walking around on a hot day.
+Keep this cooling spray with you in a spray bottle if you’re walking around on a hot day.

 Kids spend a lot of time having fun outside, especially when the days are long and sunny!
-This aloe-based blend is made with skin-repairing hydrosols (no essential oils necessary) that are gentle enough for children’s sensitive, irritated skin.
+This aloe vera gel-based blend is made with skin-repairing hydrosols (no essential oils necessary) that are gentle enough for children’s sensitive, irritated skin.

 This simple, two-ingredient recipe comforts hot, puffy, sore feet after a long day of walking in warm weather.
 Simply combine the peppermint oil and jojoba, add it to a small tub of water, and soak your feet!